 A new offence of engaging in communication with a child under the age of 16 for the purpose of obtaining sexual gratification came into force in April 2017.The communication must be sexual or intended to encourage a child to make a sexual communication.

 Cut and dried exchanges of sexual texts, emails or conversations in chat rooms between adult and child, if the age of the child is clear, will almost certainly be deemed criminal and, if exposed or complained of, result in charge.

 It is becoming increasingly common for individuals or groups of individuals who are members of the public to use on-line activity to uncover or “catch” alleged paedophiles involved in on-line child sexual abuse or interested in meeting children for the purpose of such abuse.

 If you are facing an allegation involving any kind of sexual offence please contact Ruth Peters on 0161 834 1515 or contact any of the team below.

 We have offices in both London and Manchester and our representation is nationwide.
-We are the Manchester Legal Awards Crime Team of the Year 2021 and the Manchester Legal Awards Small Firm of the Year 2021.
-We are ranked as a Top Tier criminal firm in the 2021 editions of both the Legal 500 and the Chambers Directory.
+Our Managing Director Matthew Claughton is the 2023 Legal 500 Northern Powerhouse Crime Lawyer of the Year.
+We are the Manchester Legal Awards Small Firm of the Year 2022.
+In 2021 we won Crime Team of the Year 2021 at the Manchester Legal Awards as well as Small Firm of the Year.
+We are ranked as a Top Tier criminal firm in the 2023 editions of both the Legal 500 and the Chambers Directory.